-Every year, on Clean Monday, comes the time to make laganes (that's the plural of lagana).
+Every year, on Clean Monday, comes the time to make laganes (that's the plural form of the word lagana).
 Laganes are a type of crunchy, semi leavened bread that's eaten by Greeks only once a year, on Clean Monday.
-What does "Clean Monday" mean, though?
+But what does "Clean Monday" mean?

-Let's set up the scene: Apokriés, Αποκριές (the word means "saying goodbye to meat"), is the Greek carnival.
+Let's set up the scene: Apokriés, Αποκριές (the word means "saying goodbye to meat"), is the name for the Greek Mardi Gras (Carnival).
 It's a time of revelry, eating, dancing, drinking and masquerading.
 Pranksters rule.
 Carnival has its roots in pagan antiquity when it was a celebration of spring and rebirth.
-The early Christian church incorporated it into its calendar, so two millenia later it's still one big, big celebration, lasting for almost one week, and ending late into the night on Cheese Sunday.
+The early Christian church incorporated Carnival into its calendar, therefore, two millennia later it's still one big, huge celebration, lasting for almost one week and ending late into the night on Cheese Sunday.
 Yes, I said Cheese Sunday.
-No, there are no contests to see who can cut the most cheese (forgive me) although who knows, now that I have mentioned it, it might become a trend.
-Cheese Sunday is so named because everyone eats cheese and dairy products, to say goodbye to those as well.
+No, there are no contests to see who can cut the most cheese (forgive me) although who knows, now that I have mentioned it, it may become a trend.
+Cheese Sunday is so named because the custom is to eat cheese and dairy products as a final treat prior to the beginning of Lent.

 As the next day dawns, it's time to greet Clean Monday, a day of fasting.
 After all that partying, a day of fasting is sorely needed.
 A nice long bath too, so that one is really clean on Clean Monday.
-However, that's not the raison d'etre for Clean Monday.
+However, bathing is not the raison d'etre for Clean Monday.
 The day ushers in the Greek Orthodox Great Lent, which lasts about 40 days.
-For those who observe it, Lent is a period of fasting, reflecting and repenting.
-It ends on Easter Sunday, the movable feast, which this year for us Greeks falls on April 15.
-Therefore, Clean Monday is so named because it's a day to cleanse both the body and the soul.
-In Greece it's a public holiday.
-The weather is still nippy and windy, but since people have off from work they venture out to parks and to the countryside, and it's a custom to take the kids along and fly kites.
+For those who observe it, Lent is a period of fasting, reflecting, and repenting.
+It ends on the movable feast that is Easter Sunday.
+Therefore, Clean Monday is so named because it's a day to cleanse the soul.
+In Greece, it's a public holiday.
+The weather is still nippy and windy, and since people have off from work they venture out to parks and to the countryside, and it's a custom to take the kids along and fly kites.
 What's on the dinner table?
-Well, Greek fasting is a serious business.
-The Orthodox church forbids eating meat, dairy or eggs.
+Well, Greek fasting is a very serious business.
+During a fast, the Orthodox church forbids eating meat, dairy or eggs.
 Basically, one has to become a vegan during religious fasts.
 On major feast days such as Clean Monday, the eating of shellfish is allowed.
 One popular dish to eat is mussels with rice.
 Another eating tradition is the lagana, a bread which contains a only a small amount of yeast.

 4 cups all-purpose flour, plus more flour for dusting